MoyaStewart/osticket-prereqs/README.md

 <img src="https://i.imgur.com/h6doRnX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From within the osTicket Installation folder exttract osTicket-v1.15.8 and copy it into C:\inetpub\wwwroot.
+From within the osTicket Installation folder extract osTicket-v1.15.8 and copy it into C:\inetpub\wwwroot.
 From within the "wwwroot" folder rename "upload" folder to "osTicket".
 Be sure to avoid spelling or spacing mistakes when renaming.
 Restart IIS server.
 </p>
 <br />